Pensacola Maritime and Personal Injury Lawyer

 - Commercial fishing accidents

 Attorney Merting helps injured people obtain compensation for their lost wages, medical bills, the resulting pain and suffering, and loss of ability to enjoy life associated with catastrophic injuries, including brain and spinal cord injuries.
-He also handles maritime industry workers' compensation claims, commercial/business claims against BP, and cases brought under the Federal Tort Claims Act.
+He also handles maritime industry workers' compensation claims.

 Get Help Immediately for a Maritime or Admiralty Claim